TheKarmicChaos/KarmicHud/README.md

 If you want to modify an existing res file the game uses (all of which should be in '\resource\ui_base\ui\') make a copy of it from '\resource\ui_base\ui\' into both '\resource\ui_custom\ui\' and '\resource\ui\'.
 Delete most of the contents of the copy in '\resource\ui\' and add two #base redirects to the copies in '\resource\ui_custom\ui\' and '\resource\ui_base\ui\' **in that order.** See the other files I've made in '\resource\ui\' for examples.
 You can then modify the copy in '\resource\ui_custom\ui\' to your heart's content, and your changes will show up in-game!

-If you are looking to use transparent viewmodels, install the HUD files as well as 'materials\vgui\replay\' and the two cfg files 'disable_transparency.cfg' and 'enable_transparency.cfg.'
-You can toggle transparent viewmodels (they are off by default) by executing these cfgs in the ingame console, or you can put them in your autoexec or class cfg files like I did.
-Installing these extra files is not necessary if you don't want to use transparent viewmodels.

 ### If you updated TF2 and the HUD breaks, do the following:
 * Download GCFScape
 * Use it to open 'C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\tf2_misc_dir.vpk' and extract the necessary updated files listed below from '\scripts\' and '\resources\'